 2) Notes.
 How many times have you turned up for a job and there are a LOT less people than you expected.
 A professional magician will be good at estimating the right length of time for a number of guests (I’d say approx, 40 guests = 1 hour, 80 guests = 2 hours on average).
 However, sometimes (and not through the fault of anyone in particular), you can go to an event that you have maybe been booked for around 2 hours only to find that there are a lot less people there than you expected.
 My solution – start a Notes file on your IPhone (most pros seem to favour the IPhone for some reason.
 Other phones will work fine I imagine.
 Although they won’t look as cool) with a bunch of tricks that is not normally in your A-List set but you can do at a moments notice.
 This has saved me so many times.
 For instance, Card Warp and Sneak Thief with business cards are both great effects that I don’t normally do but I definitely use them when I’m in this situation.

 3) Payment.
-It’s not unreasonable to ask for payment on arrival.
+It’s not unreasonable to ask for payment on advance or on arrival.
 Many magicians think that invoicing after the event is the professional thing to do.
-In actual fact, for most private parties and weddings, payment on the day or in advance is THIER preferred method (this is different for some corporate events, although I still get paid in advance through the bank for about 95% of mine).
+In actual fact, for most private parties and weddings, payment on the day or in advance is their preferred method (this is different for most corporate events, although I still get paid in advance through the bank for about 95% of mine).
 Asking for payment on arrival means they can relax that they don’t have to carry around a wad of cash and also that you don’t get caught out should that person have to dash off or are in the middle of something else when you have finished.
 Early on in my career I would constantly be performing at a wedding breakfast only for the speeches to start unexpectedly early.
 I then had to wait for up to an hour to get paid because I didn’t ask for payment on arrival.

 4) Dress Smart.
 I’ve tried lots of different styles over the years and one thing I’ve found out is that you can’t really go wrong with smart.
 I also perform in comedy clubs and cabaret evenings and I’ve recently discovered that smart is also best for these things too.
 I sometimes wear smart jeans for comedy events if I think it’s right for the situation (for instance a comedy club above a pub etc), but years ago I tried this at a corporate event and it did get mentioned.
 Never again.
 For corporate events and weddings, a suit is almost always best.

 5) Card Tricks.
 As a professional magician, we tend to learn a lot of card tricks and we like them.
 Love them even.
 A lot.
 Much more than any other person in the world – unfortunately.
 The average person will enjoy a couple of great card tricks as long as they are peppered with other close up miracles.
-Use other objects – mobile phones, money, rings etc. Switch it round.
+Use other objects such as mobile phones, money, rings etc. Switch it round.
 Just because you love that 10 phase Oil and Water routine, doesn’t mean your audience will.
 And it’s not about you, it’s about them.
 Don’t be selfish and you’ll find audiences respond to you better.

 6) Arrive Early.
 If I ever book another magician for a job and he arrives late or arrives in a sweat because he didn’t expect that the M1/M25 etc wasn’t going to be really busy at 6pm on a Friday, I tend to not book them again.
 It doesn’t matter how good their ring and string routine is, I’ll always book a magician that arrives in good time.
 My usual rules are at least one 30 mins extra for every 1 of travel.
 For instance, 2 hours travel time (according to Google maps with travel switched on), allow 3 hours.
 Even then I often set off early.
 I’m much happier sat in my car in a hotel car park reading a book for a few hours than I am to arrive 1 minute late.